 NFER and SIoE will conduct the project in line with NFER’s Code of Practice, which complies with Social Research Association (SRA) and Market Research Society (MRS) guidelines.
 Ethics approval has been obtained through Sheffield Hallam University's Faculty of Development and Society's Ethics Committee.

-We will produce interim reports for DfE in September/October 2019 and September/October 2020 to share learning on effective CPD and inform funding prioritisation during the lifetime of the fund.
-These reports will not be published.
-A final report will be completed in September/October 2021 and published on the DfE website.
+We will produce an interim report for DfE in September 2020 to share learning on effective CPD and inform funding prioritisation during the lifetime of the fund.
+This report will not be published.
+A final report will be completed in September 2021 and published on the DfE website.

 We may also present our findings at conferences and publish articles in professional and academic journals.

 For further information about this evaluation, please contact: